Improving the statistical efficiency of cross-conformal prediction: New variants of cross-conformal prediction

 The theorem indicates that one can derive a set smaller than the modified cross-conformal prediction set while maintaining the same coverage guarantee.
 The same results hold if the p-values in \eqref{eq:pvals-rand} are used.
 Specifically, the randomized p-values are still exchangeable if $\tau$ is common across the folds.
 Indeed, conditional on $\tau$ the p-values are exchangeable due to Proposition~\ref{prop:exch-pvals}.
 In particular, using the p-values in \eqref{eq:pvals-rand} we obtain a smaller set since $P_k(y; \tau) \le P_k(y)$ almost surely.

 \begin{remark} Once $K$ exchangeable (or more generally dependent) p-values are obtained, there are several methods to combine them.
 The proposed solution is to use the minimum (over $\ell$) of the mean obtained using the first $\ell$ p-values, which is related to the valid combination rule ``twice the average'' used by \citet{vovk2018,vovk2022algorithmic} to prove the coverage guarantee of cross-conformal prediction.
-However, similar results apply to other merging functions like quantiles (for example ``twice the median'' is also a valid combination rule) and generalized averages (e.g., geometric mean or harmonic mean). \end{remark}
+However, similar results apply to other merging functions like quantiles (for example ``twice the median'' is also a valid combination rule) and generalized averages (e.g., geometric mean or harmonic mean).
+However, it is important to emphasize that, as explained in Section 6 of \citet{vovk2020}, the mean is an effective method of combining strongly dependent p-values, which is often the case for rank-based p-values obtained by cross-conformal prediction.
+Other merging rules, such as the Bonferroni method, are more appropriate near independence.
+For instance, \citet[Section 2.3]{lei2018} shows, under some assumptions, that the Bonferroni rule is overly conservative in the context of multisplit conformal prediction. \end{remark}